sloria/TextBlob/docs/quickstart.rst

 The first is through the ``word_counts`` dictionary. ::

     >>> monty = TextBlob("We are no longer the Knights who say Ni. "
     ...
-"We are no the Knights who say Ekki ekki ekki PTANG.")
+"We are now the Knights who say Ekki ekki ekki PTANG.")
     >>> monty.word_counts['ekki']
     3